 Art in a bag or art in a story, are both wonderful ways of Storytelling for young children.
 Story telling is a great way of stretching a child’s imagination and their learning development.
 Story sessions with art are a great way to influence both socio-emotional development and cognitive skills.

-Artwithlittlepics storytelling workshops will give the children an opportunity to learn new creative and artistic skills which will encourage them to express themselves.
+Artwithlittlepics storytelling workshops for young children will give them an opportunity to learn new creative and artistic skills which will encourage them to express themselves.
 The activities will be designed to help the children build confidence and give the children skill’s which they will be able to use in their daily learning journeys, including homework and free time.

 Using art to tell a story will encourage children who are struggling with written text and reading, as this requires imagination from the words and the pictures on a page.
 The artwork will allow the child to understand the story and explore the characters and scenes in different ways.

-The art workshop for year 1 will follow the new National curriculum.
-Ensuring the children fulfil as many key stage requirements for both art and design but also many others parts of the curriculum, touching on history, science, music and English.
+These art workshop for reception, year 1 & 2 will follow the new National curriculum.
+Ensuring the children fulfil as many key stage requirements for both art and design but also many other parts of the curriculum, touching on history, science, music and English.

 Example of the weeks and skills gained or improved: